gabrielmcg/Docker-docs/ops/README.md

 <div class="body">

 <div class="section">

+<p class="p">The playbooks support the deployment of UCP 3.0.* which deploys Kubernetes version 1.8.*.
+  The playbooks will not work with a version of UCP lower than version 3.</p>

 <p class="p">The preceding section <a class="xref" href="#orchestrator-config">Orchestrator configuration</a> explains how to assign a worker node to the Kubernetes
 orchestrator.
 This sections covers specific Kubernetes configuration, including how to set the pod CIDR and how to configure Kubernetes Persistent Volumes.</p>